Share this article

 Potty training a rescue dog

 Every dog, regardless of their age or history, deserves to be trained with patience and kindness.
-This is especially important when it comes to training rescue pups.
+This is especially important when it comes to training rescue dogs.
 An older dog with an unknown history is a potential risk to their new pet parents.
 Of course, it’s entirely up to you as their parent as to how you would like to train them, but often starting out with some professional guidance is advised.
 As always, consult your vet before making any big doggo decisions.

 Are you a new pet parent to an older dog who needs house training?
 Or perhaps you have some potty training pearls of wisdom to share with other canine carers?
 Head to our Community Forum to share the love and knowledge of pet care with other pet lovers.
 Otherwise, browse our list of trusted dog sitters near you to find the paw-fect sitter to care for your precious pooch.